 My name is Andrew Meikle, and I am the writer, director, and producer of the series.
 I have been acting and modelling since I was nine years old.
 In 2010 I decided to start my own Independent film company called "Meikle Productions" (MP).
 Since then I have finished three features films entitled "Consequences", "The One That Got Away", and "The One Night Stand".

 During the quarantine I took the time to write the story of "Two Brothers".
 I was never good with words and expressing myself.
 When the Black Lives Matter movement happened I couldn't find the right way to express how I felt.
-So I started to write this script, and use this as a way to speak up !
+So I started to write this script, and use this as a way to show my own experiences

 It’s a story that I am very passionate about, and tackles issues that need to be talked about.
 Not many shows have black actors as leads.
 They normally play the "best friends" or the side character.
 My goal with the series, is to show that you don’t have to be white to be a leading man, women, or PERSON.
 Race is not the only issue we showcase in the show.
 It has a huge focus on what goes on in the LGBTQ community.
 Our characters struggle with coming out, accepting who they are, and learning the discrimination that goes on within the community itself